armgong/misc-r-patch/README.md

 1 Windows to IANA timezone convertion

-2 RGui HighDPI on Windows , Modify graphapp and related r codes , only implement SystemDPI .
+2 RGui HighDPI on Windows, Modify graphapp and related r codes,   SystemDPI awareness implemented.
+Test on RGui and RTerm both seems ok on windows,dialogs and plotting.
+PerMonitorDPI awareness will implement use WM_DPICHANGE in future.
-still finding a way to implement PerMoniterDPI (use WM_DPICHANGE?).